Probabilistic Object Maps for Long-Term Robot Localization: Mapping and Localization with Probabilistic Object Maps

 \subsection{Updating the POM Based on New Trajectories}

 We can update the POM to incorporate information from a newly optimized trajectory to better capture the true distribution of objects in the environment.
-We generate new sample poses and values using the same process outlined in section \ref{section:building_pom} using the object detections $\{s_{i_k}\}$, robot fields of view and optimized poses $x_{1:n}$ from the new trajectory.
-These new samples are added to the existing samples for the POM for use in optimizing subsequent trajectories.
+We generate new sample poses and values using the same process outlined in Section \ref{section:building_pom} with\hide{using} the sampled object poses based on object observations $\{s_{i_k}\}$, robot fields of view, and optimized poses $x_{1:n}$ from the new trajectory.
+These new samples are added to the existing samples to form the updated POM, which can be used to optimize\hide{for the POM for use in optimizing} subsequent trajectories.